hirememorey/nba-lineup-optimizer/docs/data_verification_methodology.md

 ### Expected Output

-Both scripts should return exit code 0 with "ALL VERIFICATIONS PASSED" message.
+The `verify_database_sanity.py` script should return exit code 0 with "🎉 ALL CRITICAL VERIFICATIONS PASSED" message.
 Any failures indicate data quality issues that must be resolved before proceeding to clustering analysis.

+**Critical Note**: Always run `verify_database_sanity.py` before proceeding to clustering analysis.
+This script includes the most comprehensive verification and will catch subtle data quality issues that other scripts might miss.

 ## Integration with Development Workflow